GabeScott/standard-works-vault/General Conference/2017 April - How Does the Holy Ghost Help You.md

 Can you see how the Holy Ghost helped me?
 I am forever grateful that my father listened to the still, small voice of the Holy Ghost, as it may have saved my life.

+## What We Know about the Holy Ghost

 Before we further consider the question “How does the Holy Ghost help you?” let’s review some of what the Lord has revealed about the Holy Ghost.
 There are many eternal truths we could look at, but today I will highlight just three.

 First, the Holy Ghost is the third member of the Godhead.
-We learn this truth in the first article of faith: “We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.”
+We learn this truth in the first article of faith: “We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.”[^2]

 Second, the Holy Ghost is a personage of spirit, as described in modern scripture: “The Father has a body of flesh and bones as tangible as man’s; the Son also; but the Holy Ghost has not a body of flesh and bones, but is a personage of Spirit.
-Were it not so, the Holy Ghost could not dwell in us.”
-This means that the Holy Ghost has a spirit body, unlike God the Father and Jesus Christ, who have physical bodies.
-This truth clarifies other names given to the Holy Ghost and familiar to us, including Holy Spirit, Spirit of God, Spirit of the Lord, Holy Spirit of Promise, and Comforter.
+Were it not so, the Holy Ghost could not dwell in us.”[^3] This means that the Holy Ghost has a spirit body, unlike God the Father and Jesus Christ, who have physical bodies.
+This truth clarifies other names given to the Holy Ghost and familiar to us, including Holy Spirit, Spirit of God, Spirit of the Lord, Holy Spirit of Promise, and Comforter.[^4]

 Third, the gift of the Holy Ghost comes by the laying on of hands.
-This ordinance, following baptism, qualifies us for the constant companionship of the Holy Ghost.
-To perform this ordinance, worthy Melchizedek Priesthood holders place their hands upon the head of the individual, call him or her by name, state their priesthood authority, and in the name of Jesus Christ, confirm him or her a member of The Church of Jesus Christ of Latter-day Saints, and utter the important phrase “Receive the Holy Ghost.”
+This ordinance, following baptism, qualifies us for the constant companionship of the Holy Ghost.[^5] To perform this ordinance, worthy Melchizedek Priesthood holders place their hands upon the head of the individual,[^6] call him or her by name, state their priesthood authority, and in the name of Jesus Christ, confirm him or her a member of The Church of Jesus Christ of Latter-day Saints, and utter the important phrase “Receive the Holy Ghost.”

+## How Does the Holy Ghost Help You?

 With that simple review of three key truths about the Holy Ghost, we return to our first question: “How does the Holy Ghost help you?”

+### The Holy Ghost Warns

 As I described in my childhood experience, the Holy Ghost can help you by warning you in advance of physical and spiritual dangers.
 I learned again of the important warning role of the Holy Ghost while I served in the Area Presidency in Japan.

 During this time, I worked closely with President Reid Tateoka of the Japan Sendai Mission.
 As part of his usual mission routine, President Tateoka planned a meeting for missionary leaders in the southern portion of his mission.
-A few days prior to the meeting, President Tateoka had an impression, a feeling in his heart, to invite all missionaries of that zone to the leadership meeting, instead of the prescribed small number of elder and sister leaders.
+A few days prior to the meeting, President Tateoka had an impression, a feeling in his heart, to invite *all* missionaries of that zone to the leadership meeting, instead of the prescribed small number of elder and sister leaders.

 When he announced his intention, he was reminded that this meeting was not designed for all missionaries but only for mission leaders.
 However, setting convention aside in order to follow the prompting he had received, he invited all missionaries serving in several coastal cities, including the city of Fukushima, to the meeting.
 On the appointed day, March 11, 2011, the missionaries gathered together for the expanded mission meeting in the inland city of Koriyama.

 During this meeting a 9.0-magnitude earthquake and tsunami struck the region of Japan where the Japan Sendai Mission is located.
 Tragically, many coastal cities—including those from which the missionaries had been gathered—were devastated and suffered great loss of life.
 And the city of Fukushima suffered a subsequent nuclear event.